awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.Patching.md

  In Aurora MySQL version 2, ZDP only applies to Aurora MySQL DB instances that use the `db.t2` or `db.t3` instance classes\.
 In Aurora MySQL version 3, ZDP applies to all instance classes\.

  You can see metrics of important attributes during ZDP in the MySQL error log\.
-You can also see information about when Aurora MySQL uses ZDP or chooses not use use ZDP on the **Events** page in the AWS Management Console\.
+You can also see information about when Aurora MySQL uses ZDP or chooses not to use ZDP on the **Events** page in the AWS Management Console\.

  In Aurora MySQL 2\.10 and higher, Aurora can perform a zero\-downtime patch when binary log replication is enabled\.
 Aurora MySQL automatically drops the connection to the binlog target during a ZDP operation\.
 Aurora MySQL automatically reconnects to the binlog target and resumes replication after the restart finishes\.